 Stay away from this, don't download it onto any of your devices, keep your privacy and find a better way to make some real money online.

-When you look at all the survey and research sites out there you’re rarely going to make a few cents even if you’re lucky, most of thecreating an online income for yourself then you should think about cretaing a legit internet business for yourself.
+When you look at all the survey and research sites out there you're rarely going to make a few cents even if you're lucky, if you really want to earn online then think about creating an online income for yourself.

-In 2014 I took a free beginners training course and followed it step by step and now I’m making more than $6,000 a month.
-Yes I’ve worked hard and had to learn a lot – but it’s all definitely worth it.
+I followed this step-by-step beginners training course and now I'm making more than $7,000 a month.
+Yes, I worked hard and had to learn a lot but it's definitely worth it.